What Is the Quick Click Game?

 Tips to Improve Your Score

-- Use your whole field of view: Don't just focus on the current number — scan ahead for the next one.
+- Use your full field of view: don't lock onto the current number — track the next one at the same time.

-- Predict, don't react: As you click a number, move your cursor toward where you expect the next number to be.
+- Predict and pre-move: as you click, start moving the cursor toward where you expect the next number to be.

-- Stay calm: Rushing leads to misclicks.
-Smooth and accurate beats fast and sloppy.
+- Stay calm: rushing causes misclicks.
+Fast and accurate beats fast and sloppy.

-* This game is designed for fun and cognitive training purposes.
+* This game is built for fun and brain training.
 Results may vary by individual.